Dhruvacube/finance/README.md

 [![Mentioned in Awesome Selfhosted](https://awesome.re/mentioned-badge.svg)](https://github.com/awesome-selfhosted/awesome-selfhosted)

 It is important to control your budget and know where your money goes.
 I've tried lots of different apps and methods, but none have really convinced me.
-So I designed and developed IHateToBudget, a simple and efficient application that meets my needs.
+So I designed and developed finance, a simple and efficient application that meets my needs.

 And it's also available for you.